banzaicloud/koperator/README.md

 </p>

-# Kafka-Operator
+# Koperator

-The Banzai Cloud Kafka operator is a Kubernetes operator to automate provisioning, management, autoscaling and operations of [Apache Kafka](https://kafka.apache.org) clusters deployed to K8s.
+Koperator (formerly called Kafka Operator) is an operator for managing Apache Kafka on Kubernetes that automates the provisioning, management, and autoscaling of [Apache Kafka](https://kafka.apache.org) clusters deployed to K8s.

 ## Overview

-Apache Kafka is an open-source distributed streaming platform, and some of the main features of the **Kafka-operator** are:
+Apache Kafka is an open-source distributed streaming platform, and some of the main features of the **Koperator** are:

 - the provisioning of secure and production ready Kafka clusters
 - **fine grained** broker configuration support